Emily Erbelding

 Emily J. Erbelding (born 1961) is an American physician-scientist.
 She is the director of the Division of Microbiology and Infectious Diseases at the National Institute of Allergy and Infectious Diseases (NIAID).
-Erbelding was previously deputy director of the Division of AIDS at NIAID.
-She was a faculty member at Johns Hopkins School of Medicine and served as director of clinical services for the Baltimore City Health Department STD/HIV program.
+Erbelding was previously a deputy director of the Division of AIDS at NIAID.
+She was a faculty member at Johns Hopkins School of Medicine and served as a director of clinical services for the Baltimore City Health Department STD/HIV program.

 Education

 Erbelding graduated cum laude from Cornell University, where she also received a master of science degree.
 Her 1985 master's thesis was titled Glutamine metabolism in the small intestine.
 She earned her medical degree from Indiana University School of Medicine and completed her residency in internal medicine at Northwestern University Medical Center, serving as chief medical resident.
 While completing a fellowship in infectious diseases at the Johns Hopkins Hospital, she also earned a Master of Public Health degree with a concentration in epidemiology from the Johns Hopkins Bloomberg School of Public Health.